AIResearxhLabs/MCPSocialTools/services/mcpsocial/docs/LINKEDIN_OAUTH_GUIDE.md

 ### Step 3: Exchange Authorization Code for Access Token

-**Important:** This step **must be performed server-side** to keep your client secret secure.

-Use the `exchangeLinkedInAuthCode` tool to get the token exchange information.
+Use the `exchangeLinkedInAuthCode` tool to exchange the authorization code for an access token.
+This tool **performs the actual server-side token exchange** and returns the access token directly.

 **Tool Parameters:**
 - `code` (required): The authorization code from the callback